pierrejqs/pierrejqs/README.md

 - 👋 Hi, I’m @pierrejqs
 - 👀 I’m interested in crafting delightful apps
-- 🌱 I’m currently learning Swift (& SwiftUI)
+- 🚀 I’m currently running @designtherapy, a studio creating customized, high-end digital experiences to facilitate, automate and improve our customers' business (banking, industry, education),
 - 📫 How to reach me : find me on LinkedIn or Twitter

 <!---